ibm-cloud-docs/vsrx/readiness_errors.md

 {: #warning-1181}

 The vSRX license and version on the Gateway are both found to be unsupported.
 [Correcting warning 1181](/docs/vsrx?topic=vsrx-correcting-readiness-errors#correcting-1181) for more information.

+## Warning 1182
+{: #warning-1182}

+The vSRX add on license file(s) are not found.
+Contact IBM Support.

+## Warning 1183
+{: #warning-1183}

+The vSRX add on license count is not found in the import settings.
+Contact IBM Support.

+## Warning 1184
+{: #warning-1184}

+A connection timeout error occurred when checking the installed licenses.
+Contact IBM Support.